-Cou rse Summary Information

-1 Course Title BA (Hons) Criminology, Policing and Investigation

-2 Course Code US0655

-3 Awarding Institution Birmingham City University

-4 Teaching Institution(s)

-(if different from point 3)

-5 Professional Statutory or

-Regulatory Body (PSRB)

-accreditation (if applicable)

-6 Course Description

-Want to start a career in criminal investigation?
-Our BA (Hons) Criminology, Policing and Investigation course has close ties with West Midlands Police.

-Make sense of contemporary issues in policing by getting the big picture perspective on crime, victimisation, and various responses to crime and deviance.

-Our course covers a range of topics, from the ethics of investigation to crime scene management, as well as practical criminal justice interviewing techniques.
+Cou rse Summary Information 1 Course Title BA (Hons) Criminology and Security Studies 2 Course Code US0865 3 Awarding Institution Birmingham City University 4 Teaching Institution(s) (if different from point 3) 5 Professional Statutory or Regulatory Body (PSRB) accreditation (if applicable)

+6 Course Description Interested in working in the security sector?
+Our BA (Hons) Criminology and Security Studies course covers a range of topics, from war and conflict to counter-terrorism.
+Make sense of global trends by getting the big picture perspective on political and historical issues which are leading to continued conflict and instability in the world today.
+Our course will equip you with knowledge and understanding of both national and international politics, global conflict, and intelligence.
 What's covered in the course?

-Our curriculum offers you a variety of subjects through which you will be able to develop your interests before focusing on specialised fields, such as homicide, terrorism, and cybercrime.
-This is an exciting and dynamic course that explores real-world problems, focusing on cutting edge and topical issues relating to crime and policing.
+Our curriculum offers you a variety of subjects through which you will be able to develop your interests before focusing on specialised fields, such as surveillance, terrorism, and cybercrime.
+This is an exciting and dynamic course that explores real-world problems, focusing on cutting edge and topical issues relating to crime and security.
 The course uses research-informed teaching and learning to develop a range of transferable academic and practical skills which will be attractive to employers.
 The course also uses external visits, as well as unique assessments to enhance your understanding of the discipline.
 The course's real-world applications are supported by its close links with local and national agencies, including West Midlands Police and other various criminal justice agencies.
 You will have opportunities to gain work experience with relevant organisations, and there is an option for you to undertake international study.

-You will be taught by expert staff in the fields of criminology and policing, and you will also enjoy regular guest lectures from highly influential voices in the discipline.
+You will be taught by expert staff in the fields of criminology and security, and you will also enjoy regular guest lectures from highly influential voices in the discipline.

-7 Course Awards 7a Name of Final Award Level Credits Awarded Bachelor of Arts with Honours Criminology, Policing and Investigation 6 360 Bachelor of Arts with Honours Criminology, Policing and Investigation with Professional Placement Year 6 480 7b Exit Awards and Credits Awarded 1 Certificate of Higher Education Criminology, Policing and Investigation Level 4 120 Diploma of Higher Education Criminology, Policing and Investigation Level 5 240 Bachelor of Arts Criminology, Policing and Investigation Level 6 300 Bachelor of Arts Criminology, Policing and Investigation with Professional Placement Year Level 6 420
+7 Course Awards 7a Name of Final Award Level Credits Awarded Bachelor of Arts with Honours Criminology and Security Studies Bachelor of Arts with Honours Criminology and Security Studies 6 360 with Professional Placement Year 6 480 7b Exit Awards and Credits Awarded Certificate of Higher Education Criminology and Security Studies Level 4 120 Diploma of Higher Education Criminology and Security Studies Level 5 240 Bachelor of Arts Criminology and Security Studies Level 6 300 Bachelor of Arts Criminology and Security Studies with Professional Placement Year Level 6 420